Professor of Japanese

-*Winner 2009 Chicago Folklore Prize for best book-length work of folklore scholarship; awarded jointly by the American Folklore Society and the University of Chicago
+[*Winner 2009 Chicago Folklore Prize for best book-length work of folklore scholarship]

 We are all Survivors: Verbal, Ritual and Material Ways of Narrating Disaster and Recovery; Special Issue of Fabula: Journal of Folktale Studies 58, issues 1-2, 2017.
 Co-Edited with Carl Lindahl.